-One benefit to children pre-ordering their school meals is that it encourages healthier food choices through meal planning whilst also creating more considered eating habits.
+One benefit to children pre-ordering their school meals is that it encourages healthier food choices through meal planning whilst also creating more conscious eating habits.
 Considering that childhood obesity is one of the most prominent health problems challenging the UK, an opportunity to tackle it in schools is very positive.
 The 'National Child Measurement Programme' (2018) showed that 9.5% of children aged 4-5 years (Reception Year) are classed as obese and this rises to 20.1% when children reach 10-11 years of age (Year 6).

 An estimated £6.1 billion a year is spent by the NHS treating patients with obesity-related problems, however, pre-ordering school meals could be the catalyst for engaging children more seriously in their health early on before it becomes damaging later in life.
-Schools have found that this process of conscious decision making that students experience when pre-ordering meals creates an awareness and responsibility towards food and their health.
+Schools have found that this process of conscious decision making that students experience when pre-ordering meals create awareness and responsibility towards food and their health.
 At Chandag School in Somerset, the Headteacher saw these habits forming and explains, 'We found engaging the children in the process of planning meals ahead very positive, giving them ownership of their food planning'.
 Making healthier choices is just one area that makes children more aware of their diet and health.

-Reducing food waste is a mountainous task that must be tackled in order to prevent further damage to the global environment and as the education sector creates 13% of non-domestic food waste in England, implementing meal pre-ordering can go some way to controlling waste.
-Schools in the UK are responsible for creating over 80,000 tonnes of food waste during a single academic year and on average is 75 grams and 42 grams of food waste is created per student per day in primary and secondary schools (respectively) (WRAP, 2011).
+Reducing food waste is a mountainous task that must be tackled to prevent further damage to the global environment and as the education sector creates 13% of non-domestic food waste in England, implementing meal pre-ordering can go some way to controlling waste.
+Schools in the UK are responsible for creating over 80,000 tonnes of food waste during a single academic year and on average, 75 grams and 42 grams of food waste is created per student per day in primary and secondary schools (respectively) (WRAP, 2011).
 There are two ways in which schools are producing food waste, both of which would be reduced by implementing pre-ordering schemes; firstly, the unnecessary disposal of food and secondly, the overproduction of food by kitchens.

 Firstly, 77% of food waste is 'avoidable' (according to a WRAP report, 2011), meaning that it could have been eaten before it was disposed of (as opposed to spoiled food), the majority of which was fruit (24%) and vegetables (25%).
-This proportion of food waste can be a consequence of several factors but by using pre-ordering data schools would be able to avoid buying and throwing away this excessive amount of food paired with a willingness of students to eat healthier.
+This proportion of food waste can be a consequence of several factors but by using pre-ordering data, schools would be able to avoid buying and throwing away this excessive amount of food paired with a willingness of students to eat healthier.